 "We're just respectful, God-fearing people up here.
 Nobody in this town is offended if you pray.
 Nobody."
 Further violations of the policy could lead to disciplinary action for the coaches-as the school walks on eggshells to avoid further difficulties with the ACLU.
 "That's a violation of their rights.
 We should be able to bow our heads in reverence to God, wherever we are," Bentle told the TV station.
 "It's time we draw a line in the sand and say, you know, this is ridiculous."

-Sumner County school officials also sent guidelines to staff members in advance of this year's "See You At the Pole" prayer event in which Christian teenagers around the nation gather around campus flag poles before class to pray for their schools, the nation and each other.
+SumnerCounty school officials also sent guidelines to staff members in advance of this year's "See You At the Pole" prayer event in which Christian teenagers around the nation gather around campus flag poles before class to pray for their schools, the nation and each other.

 Teachers have not been banned from praying, but if they do-it must be done out of sight and earshot of students.

-"To tell the teachers that they cannot attend 'See You At The Pole,' which occurs before school hours, just doesn't seem to be constitutional," David Landrith, pastor of Long Hollow Baptist Church, wrote on his blog.
+"To tell the teachers that they cannot attend 'See You At The Pole,' which occurs before school hours, just doesn't seem to be constitutional,"David Landrith, pastor of Long Hollow Baptist Church, wrote on his blog.
 "This is the United States of America."

-"You can't ban people from practicing their faith in the marketplace-whether it's a Muslim, Buddhist, or a Christian.
+"You can't ban people from practicing their faith in the marketplace-whetherit'sa Muslim, Buddhist, or a Christian.
 Christianity should not be favored over other religions.
 "However, Christians should have the same rights as everyone else."

-Football team stomps out of offensive assembly

-Members of the football team stomped out of a Hartford, Connecticut, high school assembly when a pro-homosexual advocacy play featured two boys kissing on stage.
+Players at prayer Football team stomps out of offensive assembly compiled by the Christian Crusade Newspaper staff Members of the football team stomped out of a Hartford, Connecticut, high school assembly when a pro-homosexual advocacy play featured two boys kissing on stage.
 When the actors locked lips, reports Vanessa de la Torre for the Hartford Courant newspaper, "apiercing clamor rang through the auditorium.
+"There were screams and loud voices crazy, I see it as very successful," Chambers said.
+"Our kids never deal with this, they keep it inside, and that's that nervous energy.
+That's why they walked out."
+It apparently did not occur to him that some of the the Courant.

-"There were screams and loud voices and a bit of feigned or real disgust.
-Dozens of students, mostly male and a few in their Owls football jerseys, hurried out of their rows and walked out.
+and a bit of feigned or real disgust.
+Dozens of students, mostly male and a few in their Owls football jerseys, hurriedout of their rows and walked out.
 A few jumped over seats to leave."
 Principal David Chambers said the students had heard ahead of time that there might be same-sex affection in the play.
 Some asked to be excused.
 Chambers considered sending an opt-out letter to parents but decided against it.
 In his opinion, he told the Courant, the high schoolers need to develop a "sense of empathy toward gays and lesbians."
 "Our kids are not there yet," Chambers told the newspaper.

-Teachers, administrators and a football coach had to keep the teens who walked out from leaving the school building.
+Teachers, administrators and a football coach had to keep the teens who walked out from leaving the schoolbuilding.
 "Even though it's kind of chaotic, kind of wild and